FluBBaOfWard/WSCpuTest/README.md

 Carry & Overflow are set if the result doesn't fit in 8 bits for 8bit multiplies.

 ### DIV / DIVU (unsigned division)
+Normaly:
-Carry & Overflow are always set.
+	AuxCarry, Carry, Overflow, Parity & Sign are always cleared.
+	Zero is set when rest is zero and bit 0 of result is set.
+If division by zero:
-AuxCarry, Parity & Sign are always cleared.
+	AuxCarry, Carry, Overflow, Parity & Sign are cleared.
-Zero is sometimes set during division by Zero (not tested).
+	Zero is set in some weird way (not tested).

 ### IDIV / DIV (signed division)
-Flags are not really tested.
-If dividing 0x8000 by 0x00 you will not get an exception and a result of 0x0081.
+If dividing 0x8000 by 0x00 you will not get a division by zero and a result of 0x0081.
+Normaly:
+	AuxCarry, Carry & Overflow are cleared.
+	Parity, Sign & Zero are set according to result.
+If division by zero:
+	AuxCarry, Carry, Overflow, Parity & Sign are cleared.
+	Zero is set in some weird way (not tested).

 ### AAM / CVTBD
 The AAM op-code is a 2 byte op-code, and the second byte can be any value not just 10.